oze4/digitalocean-kubernetes/mongodb/forward_traffic_to_statefulset/README.md

 ```

 That will forward traffic to your StatefulSets Pods.

+---

-Forward Traffic to specific Pods of a StatefulSet
+### Forward Traffic to specific Pods of a StatefulSet

 There is a way to send traffic to all or specific pod of a StatefulSet using voyager.
-You can set hostNames field in Backend, traffic will only forwarded to those pods.
+You can set `hostNames` field in `Backend`, traffic will only forwarded to those pods.

 For Example the above StatefulSet will create two pod.